 Developed by Maxis and published by EA, the new SimCity (or SimCity 5 if you’re counting) was supposed to be one of the main contenders for Game of the Year.
 It seemed to have all it took to be even better than the venerable SimCity 4 and take the crown as the most sophisticated city-building game ever.
 Unfortunately, SimCity not only failed to meet our very high expectations, it was also marked by one of the worst launches in recent memory.
 EA isn’t the most popular publisher out there and the SimCity DRM debacle certainly didn’t help either.

-Riddled with lots of issues when it first launched on the PC back in March this year, we could only hope its Mac release would be smoother.
-Well, it wasn’t.
+Riddled with lots of issues when it first launched on the PC back in March this year, we could only hope SimCity's Mac release would be smoother.
+Well, it wasn't.
 The game was delayed several times, with no proper information coming from EA.
 When it was finally released on Mac, several users reported installation issues and many others complained about poor performance.
 To be fair, people love to hate EA and can be sometimes harsher than needed.
 Controversy aside, taking SimCity in its current state and forgetting about everything that happened before, how good is it really?
-Is the Mac version worth your money?
-It actually isn’t bad and is certainly a game fans of the series will enjoy.
+Is it worth your money?
+It actually isn't bad and is certainly a game fans of the series will enjoy.
 I would check one of the way superior Mac strategy games available.